TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 * UNIQUE— Specifies that values in the column must be unique.
 NULL values are not allowed.

 * FOREIGN KEY— Specifies that the values in the columns must correspond to values in the referenced primary key or unique columns or that they are NULL. </br>If the foreign key consists of multiple columns and any column is NULL, then the whole key is considered NULL.
-SnappyData permits the insert no matter what is in the non-null columns.
+TIBCO ComputeDB permits the insert no matter what is in the non-null columns.

 * CHECK— Specifies rules for values in a column, or specifies a wide range of rules for values when included as a table constraint.
 The CHECK constraint has the same format and restrictions for column and table constraints.
 Column constraints and table constraints have the same function; the difference is where you specify them.
 Table constraints allow you to specify more than one column in a PRIMARY KEY, UNIQUE, CHECK, or FOREIGN KEY constraint definition.

 Column-level constraints (except for check constraints) refer to only one column.
-If you do not specify a name for a column or table constraint, then SnappyData generates a unique name.
+If you do not specify a name for a column or table constraint, then TIBCO ComputeDB generates a unique name.

 **Example**: The following example demonstrates how to create a table with `FOREIGN KEY`: </br>